thompsonsj/payload-crowdin-sync/README.md

   - [x] `array`
   - [x] `collapsible`
   - [ ] `blocks`
-- Improve testing so that it does not require a local server.
-See [Notes on the current test suite](#notes-on-the-current-test-suite).
+- [x] Improve testing so that it does not require a local server.
+See https://github.com/thompsonsj/payload-crowdin-sync/issues/40.
 - [ ] Support **updating localized fields from CrowdIn** for the following Payload fields.
 Note that this will require effective required field detection to avoid update errors.
 See `getLocalizedRequiredFields`.
   - [ ] `group`
   - [ ] `array`